mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 ### Flexible design practices

+#### Encouraging peer learning and varied working practices

+CHECK FOR DUPLICATION WITH FOLLOWING SECTIONS

+The tension outlined concerning participant identity was resolved partly by freeing up some patterns of collaboration and interaction and removing others.

+The process of parents getting in the way of children's not minding jumping in and invading social space struck me.
+Together with the frustrations of complexities of larger group work the restrictions created a tension between the suggested community norm of how division of labour was organised.

+Thus in the next iteration, rather than the larger groups, smaller groups, allowing some children to work by themselves and others with parents.
+Avoiding large group fragmentation and encouraging freedom of participation vs benefiting from parental involvement.

+These tensions are mirrored in similar research and were highlighted in the practitioner interviews that I conducted.

+#### Beyond design cycle stages

 As explored in the literature review design stages as a conceptual design tool is common in CS education, e.g. Resnick's creative learning spiral [@resnick_all_2007, p.
 2].
 While I did not ask learners to follow prescribed design stages, in data analysis I created a coding theme based on a design cycle framework: Ask / Imagine, Plan, Create, Test, Improve, Share.
 When coding I observed that naturalistic practice rarely matched the progression of the design cycle.
 The stages were instead fragmented and sometimes happened in parallel.
 In many interactions I observed improvisational approaches which incorporated ideation, planning, implementation and testing in space of a minute or so.
 If I had encouraged participants to follow prescribed design stages this may have restrict this flexibility in practice.
 This concern is echoed in research which critiques a similar, staged approach to creative writing in primary education using a writing cycle approach.  [@kuby_rhizomatic_2016]

 In a closer review of key literature claims of of the value for participants of following design cycles are implied but not supported.
 Instead stages is are proposed as a tool to "discusses strategies for designing new technologies" [@resnick_all_2007, p.
 2]. the following writing discusses the value of flexible approach to design processes observated in my research.